 As the old saying goes, “Idle hands are the devil’s workshop.”
 Hobbies keep you out of trouble, and help relieve boredom.
 So, rather than sitting around trying to find something to entertain you, you can jump back into your exciting hobby that makes you lose track of time completely.

 Just as your body is nourished through food and exercise, your soul needs to be nourished as well.
 This can happen through creativity and spiritual practice alike.
 Doing something that leaves you feeling inspired and recharged will help you apply those feelings to other areas of your life.

 Feeding your soul spiritually involves regularly connecting with your higher power.
 Your best spiritual hobby will help you feel calm, peaceful, and purposeful.
-Hobbies are almost a form of meditation because they can help you relax your mind and connect with the higher power.
+Hobbies you do by yourself alone are almost a form of meditation because they can help you relax your mind and connect with the higher power.